Canonical Context Registry (CCR) v1.9

 Primary reference https://tolksdorf.digital/markdown/dbrs/sgc/latest/SGC.html

-Meaning The Semantic Golden Circle provides a structured orientation layer that makes the meaning defined in the Canonical Context Registry (CCR) accessible and navigable.
+The Semantic Golden Circle provides a structured orientation layer that makes the meaning defined in the Canonical Context Registry (CCR) accessible and navigable.
 It organizes WHY, HOW, and WHAT statements to support shared understanding, semantic routing, and machine-readable interpretation without defining canonical contexts itself.
+The SGC precedes detailed content navigation and connects abstract meaning with typical situations and questions users face.

 Tolksdorf.digital (Deprecated in CCR - use VPR instead)